 Wisdom, Determination, Patience, and Communication

-Who said there isn’t a whole lot of psychology in technology? 😉 Whether you are determining the current capacity of a deployment or you are recreating a production problem, it’s often a very complex task– so many moving parts within the infrastructure, so many numbers to analyze from so many sources, data sets of raw test results to turn into understandable formats, so many people to keep in the loop, so much technical coordination… I could go on and on.
-It’s your professional soft skills which will keep you on the right course.
+Who said there isn’t a whole lot of psychology in technology?
+Whether you are determining the current capacity of a deployment, or you are recreating a production problem, it’s often a very complex task– so many moving parts within the infrastructure, so many numbers to analyze from so many sources, datasets of raw test results to turn into understandable formats, so many people to keep in the loop, so much technical coordination… I could go on and on.
+It’s your soft professional skills which will keep you on the right course.
 It requires determination to unpeel the layers of an onion and investigate each tier of the deployment.
-It requires the wisdom to spot trends instead of pursuing the tangents of anomalies.
+It needs the wisdom to spot trends instead of pursuing the tangents of anomalies.
 It requires the dedication to keep an eye on many different metrics and isolate resource saturation.
-And it requires the patience to reproduce scenarios in order to make conclusions based on proof/evidence.
+And it requires the patience to reproduce scenarios to make conclusions based on proof/evidence.
 And you need to accomplish all of this while being an excellent communicator!

 Methodical Approach – The Constant

 Spend your time wisely in the beginning and set up the most realistic test scenarios.
 Then “set” the performance scenario in stone.
-This means Do Not change even the most minute details in your test case: All transactions flows, all mixtures, all think times, all behaviors – no variations at this point.
-This is the “constant” in your experiment and it is the only way you can reproduce and compare results.
+These means Do Not change even the most minute details in your test case: All transactions flow, all mixtures, all think times, all behaviors – no variations at this point.
+This is the “constant” in your experiment, and it is the only way you can reproduce and compare results.
 Any deviation within the test case scenario will result in different throughputs which affect resource patterns.
-Not following this tip will surely lead you on a collision course with Analysis Paralysis!
+Not following this tip will inevitably lead you on a collision course with Analysis Paralysis!

 Architectural Diagram – Identify Potential Bottlenecks by Visualization